janoujan/P3-homyfood/README.md

 Implement advanced graphical CSS effects
 Set up a navigation structure for a website
 Saas
-The 12s animation's principles of Walt Dysney
+Walt Dysney's 12 principle of animation